Open-Argumentation/SADFace/docs/sadn.md

 # Simple Argument Description Notation (SADN)

-SADN is a simple, text oriented, notation for describing arguments
+SADN is a simple, text oriented, notation for declaratively describing arguments in an incremental, line-oriented fashion.
+SADN is built upon the Simple Argument Description Format (SADFace) which provides a core ontology of argumentative concepts.

 ## Simple Argument Description Notation (SADN)

 - **<\>** = conflicts with
 - **\>** = attacks/opposes